matthutchinson/videosnap/README.md

 ```
   -l    List attached capture devices
-  -t    Set duration of video (in seconds, default 6s)
   -w    Set delay before capturing starts (in seconds, default 0.5s)
+  -t    Set duration of video (in seconds)
   -d    Set the capture device by name (use -l to list attached devices)
   -p    Set the encoding preset (use High, Medium (default), Low, 640x480 or 1280x720)
   -v    Turn ON verbose mode (OFF by default)